swedenconnect/technical-framework/04 - Attribute Specification for the Swedish eID Framework.md

 attribute as it would have received the `personalIdentityNumber` attribute, otherwise the Service Provider SHOULD NOT use the identity found in the `mappedPersonalIdentityNumber` attribute to login the user.

-This specification does not specify any defined URI identifiers that may be included in this attribute.
-Such URI identifiers will be specified in documents specifying appropriate binding mechanisms.

 > **Note**: The reason that an ordinary `personalIdentityNumber` attribute is not used to represent a mapped civic registration number is that it is essential that